Fibroadenoma: Signs and symptoms

 People who have a simple fibroadenoma likely do not have an increased risk of developing malignant (harmful) breast cancer compared to the general population.
 Complex fibroadenomas may increase the risk of breast cancer slightly.

 In the male breast, fibroepithelial tumors are very rare, and are mostly phyllodes tumors.
 Exceptionally rare case reports exist of fibroadenomas in the male breast; however, these cases may be associated with antiandrogen treatment.
+In transgender women using feminizing hormone therapy fibroadenomas may develop and be identical to those in cisgender women's breasts; conversely, in transgender men using masculinizing hormone therapy for at least a year the incidence decreases.

 Cause

 The cause of fibroadenoma is unknown (idiopathic).
 A connection between fibroadenomas and reproductive hormones has been suggested which may explain why they present themselves during reproductive years, increase in size during pregnancy, and regress post-menopause.

 Higher intake of fruits and vegetables, higher number of live births, lower use of oral contraceptives and moderate exercise are associated with lower frequency of fibroadenomas.